vmware-tanzu/velero/site/content/docs/main/restic.md

 ## How backup and restore work with restic

-We introduced three custom resource definitions and associated controllers:
+Velero has three custom resource definitions and associated controllers:

 - `ResticRepository` - represents/manages the lifecycle of Velero's [restic repositories][5].
 Velero creates
 a restic repository per namespace when the first restic backup for a namespace is requested.
 The controller